Kitsap Memorial State Park

 Lovebirds, take heed!
 Kitsap Memorial State Park on Hood Canal is a popular spot for Washington couples heading to the altar.

-The park's homey log hall hosts all types of weddings in summer, and the venue is often festooned with colors and themes.
-Kitsap Memorial’s outdoor shelter provides a top-notch beachhead ceremony site, and the park's four cabins and vacation house can be rented as lodging for out-of-town guests and for on-site wedding preparation.
+The park's quaint Heritage Hall Area hosts all types of weddings and events year round.
+The venue is often festooned with colors, themes and provides a top-notch beachhead ceremony site.
+The park's four cabins can be rented as lodging for out-of-town guests and for on-site wedding preparation.
 Camping and RV sites also are available.

 You don't have to be in love to fall in love with Kitsap Memorial.
 Enjoy the journey over the Hood Canal Bridge, via Highway 3 or afloat on the Edmonds-Kingston Ferry.
-The park offers activities that include abundant fishing and two playing fields for Frisbee, kite-flying and croquet.
+The park offers activities that include fishing and two playing fields for Frisbee, kite flying and croquet.

 Whether you're planning your big day or looking for a simple day at the beach, this park could be your match.

-Kitsap Memorial State Park is a 58-acre camping park with 1,797 feet of saltwater shoreline.
-Wedding day-use facilities and a vacation house are available for overnight rental.
+Kitsap Memorial State Park is a 62-acre camping park with 1,797 feet of saltwater shoreline.

 Automated pay station: This park is equipped with an automated pay station for visitors to purchase a one-day or annual Discover Pass.